 This is a neurotypical’s guide to adults with sensory processing disorder.

-This link has downloadable handbook for teens and adults with sensory processing disorder, as well as a free toolkit for adults who suspect they may suffer from sensory processing disorder.
+This link has printable handbook for teens and adults with sensory processing disorder, as well as a free toolkit for adults who suspect they may suffer from sensory processing disorder.

 Here is a blog dedicated to life as an adult with SPD.